Post

 \[e^z = e^{r + it} = e^r e^{it} = e^r(\cos t + i\sin t) \label{eqn:complex_exp}\tag{10}\]

-Setting $r=-\cfrac{1}{2}ax$ and $t=\omega x$, we can write:
+Here, setting $r=-\cfrac{1}{2}ax$ and $t=\omega x$, we can write:

 \[\begin{align*} e^{\lambda_1 x} &= e^{-(a/2)x + i\omega x} = e^{-(a/2)x}(\cos{\omega x} + i\sin{\omega x}) \\ e^{\lambda_2 x} &= e^{-(a/2)x - i\omega x} = e^{-(a/2)x}(\cos{\omega x} - i\sin{\omega x}) \end{align*}\]

 By the superposition principle, the sum and constant multiples of these complex solutions are also solutions.
-Therefore, adding these equations and multiplying both sides by $\cfrac{1}{2}$, we obtain the first real solution $y_1$:
+Therefore, by adding the two equations side by side and multiplying both sides by $\cfrac{1}{2}$, we can obtain the first real solution $y_1$ as follows.

 \[y_1 = e^{-(a/2)x} \cos{\omega x}. \label{eqn:basis_1}\tag{11}\]

-Similarly, subtracting the second equation from the first and multiplying both sides by $\cfrac{1}{2i}$, we obtain the second real solution $y_2$:
+Similarly, by subtracting the second equation from the first and multiplying both sides by $\cfrac{1}{2i}$, we can obtain the second real solution $y_2$.

 \[y_2 = e^{-(a/2)x} \sin{\omega x}. \label{eqn:basis_2}\tag{12}\]

-Since $\cfrac{y_1}{y_2} = \cot{\omega x}$ is not constant, $y_1$ and $y_2$ are linearly independent on all intervals and therefore form a basis for the real solutions to equation ($\ref{eqn:ode_with_constant_coefficients}$).
-From this, we obtain the general solution:
+Since $\cfrac{y_1}{y_2} = \cot{\omega x}$ is not a constant, $y_1$ and $y_2$ are linearly independent on any interval and thus form a basis of real solutions for equation ($\ref{eqn:ode_with_constant_coefficients}$).
+From this, we obtain the general solution

 \[y = e^{-ax/2}(A\cos{\omega x} + B\sin{\omega x}) \quad \text{(where }A,\, B\text{ are arbitrary constants)} \label{eqn:general_sol_3}\tag{13}\]